 One notable horse he bred was the stallion Murmac, a Thoroughbred by Emerson’s Core Buff.
 Murmac’s son, Maxsen’s Sword, is the grandsire of Whitney Weston’s advanced horse Rock On Rose and Buck Davidson’s homebred Petite Flower, winner of the Galway Downs CCI*** (Calif.) in 2013.

 In the 1990s, Gibson became interested in Anglo-Arabians and in 1993 leased the famous stallion Quartermaster to compete for a few years at the preliminary level.
 Quartermaster has since sired several eventers.
-He’s the dam-sire of Daniel Clasing’s Houston, who completed the Rolex Kentucky CCI**** last spring.
+He’s the dam-sire of Daniel Clasing’s Houston, who completed the Rolex Kentucky CCI**** [in 2013].

 Gibson hasn’t evented in a few years, but he’s enjoyed watching the progeny of his horses compete while competing in lower level endurance rides himself, which Emerson inspired.
 He’s hoping to get back into eventing with a Quartermaster mare he owns when she’s finished as a broodmare.